This post is regularly updated for things to do in the Peak District with kids, Peak District days out, and Peak District family attractions.

 33. Indoor play for a rainy day

 The Peak District is stunning, but it is also prone to unpredictable weather.
 You can expect four seasons in one day, and often there are very grey and wet days.
-Whilst the caverns and Buxton Pavillion and Matlock Meadows are good options for wet weather days, sometimes you just need to let the kids go wild at an indoor softplay.
+Whilst the caverns in Castleton and Buxton are always a good rainy day option, sometimes you just need to let the kids go wild at an indoor softplay.

 The below map shows the indoor play areas in the Peak District.
 Our personal favourites are Peak Adventure in Rowsley (also known as Peak Village soft play), and Little Monkeys Play Centre in Matlock.
 Although don’t forget, there’s The Play Village Ashbourne, mentioned above.